Detecting Adversarial Image Examples in Deep Networks with Adaptive Noise Reduction: Introduction

-Deep neural networks (DNNs) have been widely adopted in many applications such as computer vision~\cite{krizhevsky2012imagenet,lecun2010convolutional}, speech recognition~\cite{dahl2012context,hinton2012deep}, and natural language processing~\cite{collobert2008unified,zhang2015character}.
+\IEEEPARstart{D}{eep} neural networks (DNNs) \cite{liu2017survey} have been widely adopted in many applications such as computer vision~\cite{lecun2010convolutional,szegedy2015going}, speech recognition~\cite{dahl2012context,hinton2012deep}, and natural language processing~\cite{collobert2008unified,zhang2015character}.
 DNNs have exhibited very impressive performance in these tasks, especially in the image classification~\cite{szegedy2015going}.
-Some DNN-based classifiers achieved even higher performance than human~\cite{sun2014deep,sun2014deep2}.
+Some DNN-based classifiers achieved even better performance than human~\cite{sun2014deep,sun2014deep2}.
 Meanwhile, their robustness has also raised concerns.

-Some recent studies~\cite{goodfellow2014explaining,moosavi2016deepfool,szegedy2013intriguing} demonstrate that DNN-based image classifiers can be fooled by \textit{adversarial examples}, which are well-crafted to cause a trained model to misclassify the instances it is given.
-As shown in Figure 1, an adversarial image can be generated by adding some imperceptible perturbations into a given image~\cite{goodfellow2014explaining}.
-Consequently, a famous DNN classifier GoogLeNet~\cite{szegedy2015going} will misclassify the resultant image, while a human observer can still correctly classify it and without noticing the existence of the introduced perturbations.
-These studies demonstrate that the adversaries could potentially use the crafted image to inflict serious damages.
+Some recent studies~\cite{goodfellow2014explaining,moosavi2016deepfool,szegedy2013intriguing} demonstrate that DNN-based image classifiers can be fooled by \textit{adversarial examples}, which are well-crafted to cause a trained model to misclassify.
+For example, as presented in \cite{goodfellow2014explaining}, added with some imperceptible perturbations, an image can be misclassified with very high confidence by GoogLeNet~\cite{szegedy2015going}, while a human observer can still correctly classify it without noticing the existence of the introduced perturbations.
+These studies indicate that the adversaries could potentially use the crafted image to inflict serious damages.
 As shown in~\cite{papernot2016practical}, a \textit{stop} sign, after being crafted, will be incorrectly classified as a \textit{yield} sign.
 As a result, a self-driving car equipped with the DNN classifier may behave dangerously.